integrii/flaggy/README.md

 - Flags of slice types can be passed multiple times (`-f one -f two -f three`)
 - Optional but default version output with `-v` or `--version`
 - Optional but default help output with `-h` or `--help`
-- Optional but default show help when any invalid or unknown parameter is passed
+- Optional but default help output when any invalid or unknown parameter is passed

 # Example Help Output